 - Lists the issues your passionate about and how you will address them

-- Gather your “kitchen cabinet” of core supporters –– usually your family and closest friends who will support you all through this amazing adventure you’re starting on!
+- Gather your “kitchen cabinet” of core supporters –– usually your family and closest friends who will support you all through this amazing adventure.

 - Sign up for training seminars wherever you can.

 Remember you will not do this alone!
-You will lead a team of supporters who will have your back.
-We hope to be among them as you run for office and win!
+You will lead a team of supporters who will have your back, who will help you run for office and win!

 Ready to be a candidate?
 Looking to help a candidate get elected?